Special Faculty, Carnegie Mellon University

 My research focuses on understanding how linguistic meaning--semantic space--is acquired in cognitive development, changes over historical time, and varies cross-linguistically.
 I am also interested in issues related to scientific replicability and reproducibility.
 I received my PhD in Developmental Psychology from Stanford University, where I worked with Michael Frank.
 Before that, I received a BA in Linguistics from Reed College.

-At the Knowledge Lab, my work examines cross-linguistic variability in the alignment of linguistic meaning using large scale corpora.
-I am co-advised by James Evans at the Knowledge Lab and Gary Lupyan in the Psychology Department at the University of Wisconsin-Madison.
+At the Knowledge Lab, my work examined cross-linguistic variability in the alignment of linguistic meaning using large scale corpora.
+I was co-advised by James Evans at the Knowledge Lab and Gary Lupyan in the Psychology Department at the University of Wisconsin-Madison.